minoh0201/DeepMicro/README.md

 Classification task has been skipped.
 ```

 __3. Suppose that we want to directly apply SVM algorithm on our data without representation learning.__  Remove `--no_clf` command and specify classification method with `-m svm` argument (If you don't specify classification algorithm, all three - SVM, Random Forest, Multi-layer perceptron - algorithms will be running).
+The result will be saved under `/results` folder as a `UserDataExample_result.txt`.
+The resulting file will be growing as you conduct more experiments.
 ```
-~$ python DM.py -r 1 --no_clf -cd UserDataExample.csv -cl UserLabelExample.csv -m svm
+~$ python DM.py -r 1 -cd UserDataExample.csv -cl UserLabelExample.csv --ae -m svm
 ```